 The Cost Effectiveness of 3D Printing

 There are various ways 3D printing can increase value for manufacturers, including:

-- Cost effectiveness – especially where complex shapes or low production volumes are involved
+- Cost effectiveness – especially with the involvement of complex shapes or low production volumes

 - Shorter lead times – downtime can occur when manufacturers are waiting for parts, but 3D printing can cut waiting time down, if parts are produced on-site